- Public Works

 The Village Horticulturalist / Landscape Designer leads the division in planting bed design, purchasing and improving the Village aesthetics with annual flowers, perennials, shrubs, trees and seasonal color.
 He also oversees the Village contracts for Turf Fertilizing and Turf Mowing.

 Our Forestry Division continues to improve our urban forest with a 4-year pruning cycle.
 Each year, one of the 6 maintenance areas in town undergoes a strict pruning cycle, where each tree is inspected and pruned to healthy and aesthetically pleasing standards.
 This process removes dangerous or hazardous branches, dead wood and eliminates possible future accidents.
 This ensures a long and healthy life for the tree.
 The following link will take you to the Village’s Pruning Zones Map.
+To view current pruning cycle activity, visit our Bensenville GIS Dashboard for Tree Pruning.

 The forestry division is also responsible for the removal of hazardous and dead Village owned trees in parkways and Village owned properties.
 This has become a corner stone for this department over the last few years due to the devastation from the Emerald Ash Borer (EAB).
 15% of the Village’s urban forest was Green Ash, all of which were infected with this beetle.
 As of spring 2020, there are just a hand full of Ash still in our urban forest.
 Any person wishing to remove a Village owned tree must first obtain a Parkway Tree Removal Permit.